nicholas-fedor/watchtower/CONTRIBUTING.md

 Watchtower uses [Golangci-lint](https://golangci-lint.run/) to help maintain code quality.
 It uses a `.golangci.yaml` configuration file in the root directory.
-It can be installed locally using the instructions [here](https://golangci-lint.run/welcome/install/#local-installation).
+It can be installed locally using the following [instructions](https://golangci-lint.run/welcome/install/#local-installation).

 To use the linter, run the following from the root directory: